kronostechnologies/standards/gradle/openapi-sdk/README.md

 1. Make sure you have the `gradle.write.user` and `gradle.write.key` variables set in your `~/.gradle/gradle.properties` file.  `user` is your github username and `key` is a github personal access token generated with `package:write` access.
 2. Set the `version` in `build.gradle.kts`.
-To publish a pre-release bump the version number and add `-SNAPSHOT` suffix.
+To create an non-snapshot version, remove the `-SNAPSHOT` then publish.
+After that, set the version to the next SNAPSHOT version.
 3. Publish with `./gradlew :openapi-sdk:publish` on the parent folder (`project-root:gradle`)